What to Wear & What to Pack for Iceland in Summer (+FREE Printable Packing List)

 Day backpack and rain cover

-Even if you’re not planning on long hikes, you’ll spend a lot of time outdoors in Iceland, so a small day backpack is essential for carrying your layers and travel gear.
+Even if you’re not planning any long hikes, you’ll be spending a lot of time outdoors in Iceland, so a small day backpack is essential for carrying your layers and travel gear.

 Sun protection

 Even in Iceland’s summer, sun protection is a must.
-Always pack sunglasses, sunscreen, and consider a sun hat (though not essential).
+Always pack sunglasses and sunscreen.
+You may want to consider a sun hat as well, but it’s not essential.
+We’ve never used a sun hat in Iceland.

 Moisturizers

-Face lotion or face cream (we love Eucerin skincare products) and a good lip balm are must-haves when packing for Iceland.
+Face lotion or face cream and a good lip balm are must-haves when packing for Iceland.
 The sun and wind can be harsh on your skin, so these simple essentials will keep you comfortable.

 Washcloths

-If you like using washcloths, you may want to pack a few of them to Iceland.
+If you like using washcloths at home, you may want to pack a few of them for Iceland.
 You won’t find them in most hotels here.

 Mosquito head net